 Botanical gardens are mesmerizing themselves, but this particular one is one of the most Instagrammable places on earth.
 Instagram loves beautiful flowers, plants, and animals in the wild vegetation.
 You can be one of the luckiest people in the world and take a photo of the dramatic King Protea, South Africa’s national flower.
 Besides photos, these flowers spread out mesmerizing scents.

 Besides wildlife photos, you can take photos of local people and tourists having fun on a summer evening musical parties.
 It’s all in one package.
 Exactly this package attracts all the selfie lovers to fill their collection with wondrous examples.
 You will find different types of Instagrammers in this botanical garden.
-The ones who love nature, animal lovers, party lovers, hiker lovers, selfie lovers and many more.
-After all, Kirstenbosch Botanical Gardens are one of the most Instagrammable places of Cape Town.
+The ones who love nature, animal lovers, party lovers, hiker lovers, selfie lovers, and many more.
+After all, Kirstenbosch Botanical Gardens are one of the most Instagrammable places in Cape Town.

 3. Wally’s Cave

 For people who love mystical places, caves and such scenery Wally’s Cave is a perfect destination of Cape Town’s Instagram journey.
 It’s one of the most favorite Cape Town attractions of all time.